TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 }
 ```

-#### Buffered channel
+#### Channel buffer

 A buffer is a channel's internal queue.
-The zero value of channel buffer length is 0, so a send does block a goroutine until the element is received by another goroutine.
-Same for the read, a read blocks a goroutine until another goroutine sends an element to the channel.
+By default the buffer length is 0, so a send does block a goroutine until the element it's sending is received by another goroutine.
+Same for the read, a read blocks a goroutine until another goroutine sends an element to the channel for it to receive.

-We can use the second argument of `make` to initialize a buffered channel with a buffer length.
+We can use the second argument of `make` to set the buffer length.

-A send does not block a goroutine if the number of elements in the channel is less than the buffer length as the element is placed into the buffer.
+A send does not block a goroutine if the number of elements in the channel is less than the buffer length.
 Otherwise, the send blocks the goroutine.
 A read works in a similar way.

 ## Dependency management